nytimes/kyt/README.md

     server/
       index.js
 ```
-Each index.js file act as the build entry.
+Each `index.js` file acts as the build entry.
 If you're setting up a new project see additional details [here](/conventions.md).

 ## Configuration

-kyt allows you to specify options in a kyt.config file.
+kyt allows you to specify options in a `kyt.config.js` file.
 See [here](https://github.com/nytm/wf-kyt/kytConfig.md) for instructions.

-kyt uses Webpack to compile project code and run tests.
+kyt uses Webpack to compile src code and run tests.
 See the list of [supported functionality](/config/webpackConfig.md)
-or our [recipes](/Recipes.md) for easy config extension
+or our [recipes](/Recipes.md) for easy config extension.

 ## starter-kyts

-kyt provides all the basic functions for doing development.
-It can easily be used on it's own, or be integrated into existing projects.
+kyt provides all the basic functionality for development.
+It can easily be used standalone or integrated into existing projects.

 starter-kyts are boilerplates built to work alongside kyt.
 They include additional tools and libraries for a variety of projects.